Why it’s important to your customers:

-What’s so great about the new Real Time AWD?
+What’s so great about the Cargo area?
 Here’s what you can say:

 What to Show:

-Sometimes customer’s wait to see or feel it for themselves.
+Sometimes customers want to see or feel it for themselves.
 Here are a few tips to help them visualize how it works:

 Thinking of your response:

 How do you respond to a customer whose key purchase reasons surround AWD?
 Think about how you would respond to him or her?
 Write your answers down.
 Say them out loud.
 Practice often.

 is a 30-year-old teacher who is married with 2 children under the age of 4.
 He also coaches Pee Wee soccer for a neighbourhood organization.